 Creating a do it yourself (DIY) website can save a lot of money, compared with the do it for me (DIFM) option of hiring a website developer.
 There’s a learning curve if you’ve never built a website before, but it is achievable for anyone with basic computer skills and a bit of time.

 No experience and a low budget but plenty of time?
 Try a DIY site builder.

 You’ll probably surprise yourself by building a beautiful website for a low cost.
-There are several easy website builders — including GoDaddy’s Website Builder — that allow you to build a basic website in just a few hours.
+There are several easy website builders — including GoDaddy’s Websites + Marketing — that allow you to build a basic website in just a few hours.
 For many people, that’s enough to get a business started online.
+Plus it’s free!